voduku/spring-boot-starter-abstraction/README.md

 Primary goals:

-- Enhance project init time with less coding but still maintain the ability to implement business logic (Server Layer)
+- Enhance project init time with less coding but still maintain the ability to implement business logic (Service Layer)
 - Provide the ability to customize response memory foot-print from frontend client side all the way to database and back
 - Utilize springdoc for easy yet precise api documentation